List of companies of the Netherlands

 The Netherlands is the main constituent country of the Kingdom of the Netherlands.
 It is a densely populated country located in Western Europe with three island territories in the Caribbean.
 The European part of the Netherlands borders Germany to the east, Belgium to the south, and the North Sea to the northwest, sharing maritime borders with Belgium, the United Kingdom, and Germany.
 The three largest cities in the Netherlands are Amsterdam, Rotterdam and The Hague.
 The port of Rotterdam is the world's largest port outside East Asia, and by far the largest port in Europe.

 The Netherlands has a market-based mixed economy, ranking 17th of 177 countries according to the Index of Economic Freedom.
-It had the thirteenth-highest per capita income in the world in 2013 according to the International Monetary Fund.
+It had the thirteenth-highest per capita income in the world in 2013 according to the International Monetary Fund.The Netherlands has a long and significant commercial history and is now a high-income economy.

 For further information on the types of business entities in this country and their abbreviations, see "Business entities in Netherlands".
-The Netherlands have a long and significant commercial history, including, among others, the Dutch East India Company and are now a high-income economy.